top of page

 Roots: Rachel grew up in Chester County, PA and graduated from Downingtown East High School.
 She attended Temple University and went on to complete her Masters in Occupational Therapy at Thomas Jefferson University.
 She specialized in Pediatric Therapy and Autism Spectrum Disorder.
 Her passion and dedication to help families and children started in high school and continues to increase as she furthers her experience and continuing education in her field.

-Professional Experiences "The Bloom": Rachel has over 11 years of experience working with children in a variety of settings which include: private schools, outpatient clinics, pediatric hospitals, and early intervention in homes.
+Bloom: Rachel has over 12 years of experience working with children in a variety of settings which include: private schools, outpatient clinics, pediatric hospitals, and early intervention in homes.

-Specialized Training "The Grow": Rachel continues to learn and enhance her level of expertise in the field.
+Grow: Rachel continues to learn and enhance her level of expertise in the field.
 She has received mentorship and training on sensory integration and DIRFloortime.
 She is certified in Interactive Metronome.
 She values education and enjoys searching for ways to learn and further her expertise.

 Why: Rachel believes in the power of educating families to enhance their child’s development.
 She strongly believes relationships shape the way a child grows and develops.
 She understands the importance of social-emotional skills and loves to collaborate with families in order to help a child bloom and grow.

-Melissa Crowell, MOT, OTR/L
+Melissa Crowell, MOT, OTR/L, IMC

 image_edited.jpg